-On the bulkhead adjacent to the side entrance door is the electrical control panel which controls all the vehicle's electrical services.
-It incorporates a fresh water level indicator and master switches for the water pump and 12 volt circuits.
-Below this panel are two switches, one for the three main interior lights and one for the exterior awning light.
-A switch for the retractable side door step is located below the light switches.
+Above the side entrance door is located the electrical control panel, with scrolling menu display and programmable control of all the vehicles electrical services.
+It incorporates a fresh water level indicator and master switches for the water pump and 12 volt circuits Adjacent to this is a switch which controls the exterior awning light.